Skip to Content

 Payden Emerging Markets Bond Fund may not appeal to sustainability-conscious investors.

-This fund has the second-lowest Morningstar Sustainability Rating of 2 globes, indicating it holds securities with relatively high ESG risk compared to that of its peers in the Emerging Markets Fixed Income category.
+This fund has above-average exposure to ESG risk relative to its peers in the Emerging Markets Fixed Income category, earning it the second-lowest Morningstar Sustainability Rating of 2 globes.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
 ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
 ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 ESG Commitment Level Asset Manager